 Hand etching is a unique and difficult skill that adds incredible character and customization to a memorial.
 Talented hand etchers can take a scenic picture or multiple images of a person and create a one-of-a-kind image.

 The portrait on the memorial above, for example, may have been created from three separate photos.
-Not only is hand etching an impressive precision skill, it is a true art that requires creativity that a machine cannot yet create on its own.
+Not only is hand etching an impressive precision skill, it is a true art that requires creativity and depth that a machine cannot yet create on its own.

 Laser Etching